Things to do in Pembrokeshire — A Weekend Itinerary

 Pink coastal flowers on Pembrokeshire Coastal Path

-There is at once a beauty, a sadness and a celebration all interspersed between the tombstones and the nature that invades the spaces in between.
+There is at once beauty, sadness, and celebration interspersed between the tombstones and the nature that invades the spaces between them.

 Graveyard with wild flowers in Marloes, Pembrokeshire

-Every bend you take in the windy road of Pembrokeshire is a brand new experience.
+Every bend you take on the windy roads of Pembrokeshire is a brand-new experience.

-We passed through the town of Herbrandston and were intrigued by the sign which read, ‘A Doubly Thankful Village.
+We passed through the town of Herbrandston and were intrigued by the sign, ‘A Doubly Thankful Village.

 SIgn for the town of Herbrandstone in Pembrokeshire, Wales .

-An incredible phenomenon occurs at St.Brides Haven bay, Pembrokeshire, in late August.
+In late August, an incredible phenomenon occurs at St.Brides Haven Bay, Pembrokeshire.

 spider crab on sand in the ocean